Revolutions and interventions in Hungary (1918–1920): Military conflicts

 During the war, the Hungarian communists fought separate battles against troops from Czechoslovakia and Romania, and France was also highly involved diplomatically in the conflicts.
 By the war's final stage, more than 120,000 troops on both sides were involved.

-Appealing to Hungarians with promises of regaining the land lost to neighboring countries within a week of his rise to power, Kun declared war upon Czechoslovakia as Hungarian forces invaded Upper Hungary on May 20, capturing southern territories within weeks.
+Appealing to Hungarians with promises of regaining the land lost to neighboring countries within a week of his rise to power, Béla Kun declared war upon Czechoslovakia as Hungarian forces invaded Upper Hungary on May 20, capturing southern territories within weeks.
 In the face of advancing Hungarian troops, the Allies began to put pressure on the Hungarian government, and within three weeks with Kun's assurances of Russian support failing to materialise, Hungary was forced to withdraw from the just-proclaimed Slovak Soviet Republic after Kun had been given an ultimatum by France, together with a guarantee that Romanian forces would retreat from Tiszántúl.

 The Romanians disregarded the guarantees of the French leadership and remained on the eastern banks of the Tisza River.
 The Hungarian government, claiming to impose the will of the Allies on Romania and seeing that it would not be compelled by diplomatic solutions, resolved to clear the threat by military force once and for all.
 Hungary planned to throw the Romanians out of Tiszántúl, destroy the Romanian Army and even retake Transylvania.
 However, the Hungarian offensive was defeated by the Romanian Army, and despite all previous pledges, agreements, and guarantees, the Romanians crossed the Tisza and quickly advanced towards the Hungarian capital, Budapest.
 It fell on August 4, only three days before Kun escaped to Vienna.
 The destruction of the Hungarian Soviet Republic and the Romanian occupation of parts of Hungary proper, including Budapest in August 1919, ended the war.

 The Romanian troops withdrew from Hungary in March 1920 after they had seized large amounts of goods from Hungary, which they regarded as war reparations.